This wine, Goriška Brda belo 2015, is a blend of 50% Sauvignonasse, 30% Rebula, 15% Pinot Blanc and 5% Pinot Gris.

 Producers are looking for solutions.
 One solution is earlier harvesting and producing higher yields.
 Some producers have changed their quality concept, left the idea of the highest possible quality from their vineyards, and harvest earlier and with higher yields, creating wines with more acidity and lower alcohol levels.
 Many of these wines are drinkable but in my view have lost their greatness.
 Other producers are looking for other vineyard positions at higher and cooler places.
 In regions such as Oregon (USA) or New Zealand this is possible but in densely populated regions such as Burgundy, Piemonte, or Tuscany this option does not exist or at extremely high costs.
 Also using wild yeasts can help in having lower alcohols because such a ‘wild’ fermentation makes for less efficient conversions which leads to lower alcohol levels.
 In California, it is known that some producers even add water to their Zinfandel, in order to create a lower alcohol level.
 To me this option is very strange: why pay so much effort for producing great wine and then dilute it with water?
 Producing higher yields would be more practical, or, another solution might be picking the grapes earlier to have lower alcohol and more acidity and add some sugar in order to give the wine more alcohol and body: I am not in favor of this solution as the best and most delicious wines are made without adding anything; when additives are added, such a wine might become one of those lacking balance.
 Finally, there are also technical options such as reverse osmosis, which seems to be quite costly but can be a solution to lower the alcohol levels of wine.

-I think there is another solution: blending.
+I think there is another solution: blending (with intelligence).
 In his fabulous article in Decanter ***, English wine writer Andrew Jefford argues how greatness in wines relates to ripeness, depth of flavors and higher alcohol.
 I agree with him, but I have some questions about his suggestions of canopy management, soil restoration, quick harvesting, etcetera, as possible solutions because I consider them as part of modern winemaking techniques which easily can lead to higher alcohol levels.
 I think blending can be a better solution.
-(Jefford’s article is a great read which I recommend to every wine-lover!).
+(Jefford’s article is a great read which I recommend to every wine-lover).

 When I talk about blending I do not refer to the big mass of cheap wines, vin de table or vino da tavola, available for small money from many shelves.
-Blending is a very serious art that leads to some of the most prestigious wines on the planet.
+Often they are made with the leftovers and this is not a concept for quality.
+Blending is a very serious art and needs to be done with intelligence.
+If done with intelligence it can lead to some of the most wonderful wines on the planet.
 Many of France’s and Spain’s most prestigious wines are blends: Bordeaux, Rhône, Languedoc, Ribera del Duero, Rioja.
 And there is a reason for that: producers in these regions have understood that different grape varieties have different qualities and some varieties need to be ‘corrected’ with other varieties in order to obtain the highest quality level.
-In many French wine regions blending wines is normal in many occasions.
+Taste is a concept with various aspects: perfumes, acidity, mouthfeel, elegance, fine tannins, mature fruit, glycerine, etcetera.
+In many French wine regions blending wines is considered normal.
 One of the best examples of a successfully blended wine is Vinho Verde, Portugal’s famous white wine: it is a wonderful wine and can be produced from a great number of indigenous varieties.
 It boasts only 9% alcohol and is a great refresher in the hot summer.
 I don’t know any white wine of 9% which is so joyful as Vinho Verde and still shows such complexity.
 Of course, there are several factors here: the choice of the varietals, which normally don’t give a high sugar level, and the Atlantic climate of the region which favors more acidic, fresh wines.

 My white wine is a good example: it is produced by Šibav winery in Goriška Brda, Slovenia.
 Today, also in Slovenia, most wines are monovarietal but the tradition was to make blends.
 The wine is produced with Sauvignonasse 50%, Rebula/Ribolla Gialla 30%, Pinot Blanc 15% and Pinot Gris 5%.
 The success of the wine is especially due to the combination of Sauvignonasse, an aromatic wine, with higher alcohol, and Rebula, a variety that never gives high alcohol, but much character, taste and high acidity.
 This contrast makes the wine very attractive.
 The wine is made more complex and smooth by adding Pinot Blanc, which gives great wines in the area of Collio, Brda, Colli Orientali and Isonzo: it has character but remains very elegant.
 I am convinced that the wine wins much complexity and character with it.
 Finally, 5% of Pinot Gris is added which contributes to even more complexity of the wine.
 The good news: the wine has 12,5% alc.vol., but tasters often guess the alcohol higher because the mouthfeel of the wine gives a stronger impression.
 It has very subtle hints of butter, salt, minerals, and white flowers but is not too big and filling, its subtle character and freshness remain.
 I am not telling that this wine has greatness, but it has fine, subtle flavors that make it an attractive drink.
 What I have learned by the production of this wine is that blending can also lead to interesting wines with lower alcohol.
 This wine has convinced me to write this text.
 Because blending can be an important solution for making high-quality wines and avoid too high alcohol levels.